 SB: Where do you see your company in 5 years?

-57C: We will continue to provide high quality products which reflect Ghanaian art and culture to our customers.
+57C: We will continue to provide high-quality products that reflect Ghanaian art and culture to our customers.
 We also plan to continue to create gainful job opportunities as we expand our operations.

 SB: What advice do you have for aspiring entrepreneurs?